dewaledr/PDAproject/README.md

 # PDAproject
-End-of-module Project Submission for Principles of Data analytics
+End-of-module Project Submission for Principles of Data Analysis

 ## notebook name is PDAfinalproject.ipynb